 The unique design of the park combines elements of the history of the area with park facilities such as walking paths, a playground, picnic areas and access for cyclists.

-8. Sydney Park
+8. Cooper Park

 Located in St. Peters, bordered by Alexandria and Erskineville, Sydney Park is a 40ha large recreational area characterised by open recreation spaces, rolling hills, wetlands and historic chimneys.